LASSO Inference for High Dimensional Predictive Regressions: Asymptotic Theory

 with absolute constants $C_{\zeta}>0$ and $\tau\in(0,1)$.
-The choice of $\tau$ determines the persistence of the IV $\zeta_{j,t}$, which is elaborated in Remark \ref{rem:tau}.
-The following Assumption \ref{assu:asym_n} characterizes the rate of variable dimension $p$ and sparsity index $s$ with respect to the sample size $n$. \begin{assumption} (a) $p=O(n^{\nu})$ for an arbitrary $\nu>0$ and (b) $s=O(n^{\frac{1}{4}(\tau\wedge(1-\tau))-\xi}\vee p^{1-\xi})$ for an arbitrary small $\xi>0$. \end{assumption} In the following, we expound the differences between the assumptions above and those in \citet{mei2022lasso}.
+The choice of $\tau$ determines the persistence of the IV $\zeta_{j,t}$, which will be elaborated in Remark \ref{rem:tau}.
+The following Assumption \ref{assu:asym_n} characterizes the number of regressors $p$ and the sparsity index $s$ relative to the sample size $n$. \begin{assumption} (a) $p=O(n^{\nu})$ for an arbitrary $\nu>0$ and (b) $s=O(n^{\frac{1}{4}(\tau\wedge(1-\tau))-\xi}\wedge p^{1-\xi})$ for an arbitrary small $\xi>0$. \end{assumption} In the following, we expound the differences between the assumptions above and those in MS24.
 First, Assumption \ref{assu:tail} imposes the m.d.s.~and conditional homoskedasticity conditions for the error term $u_{t}$.
-Three remarks are in order to justify these two conditions. \begin{rem} Though the m.d.s.~assumption is not required in \citet{mei2022lasso}, in this paper it is essential for the asymptotic normality of XDlasso.
-Without the m.d.s.~assumption, we would call for long-run covariances that not only complicate the procedures but also rule out stationary regressors in the theory.
-See \citet[Remark 2.3]{phillips2016robust} for detailed discussions. \end{rem} \begin{rem} In empirical finance, the m.d.s~assumption is commonly imposed on the error term, especially for testing asset return predictability \citep{zhu2014predictive,kostakis2015robust}.
-It indicates that the dependent variable (financial asset return) is not predictable if the null hypothesis of zero regression coefficients is not rejected, which aligns with the efficient market hypothesis.
-In macroeconomic applications, the high dimensional covariates with different degrees of persistence alleviate the concern of variable omission, which makes the m.d.s~ assumption plausible.\footnote{Mild model misspecification with \emph{approximate sparsity }can be accommodated by our framework; see \citet{belloni2012sparse} and \citet[Remark 1]{mei2022lasso}.} \end{rem} \begin{rem} It is possible to extend our methodology and theoretical results to conditional heteroskedastic errors.
-Under low dimensional predictive regression, \citet[Theorem 1]{kostakis2015robust} show that the homoskedastic-only standard error of the IVX estimator is robust to conditional heteroskedastic error terms if the regressor of interest is persistent.
+Three remarks are in order to justify these two conditions. \begin{rem}[m.d.s.~Condition] Although the m.d.s.~assumption is not required in MS24, in this paper it is essential for the asymptotic normality of XDlasso.
+Without the m.d.s.~assumption, we would need to use long-run covariances that not only complicate the procedures but also rule out stationary regressors in the theory.
+See \citet[Remark 2.3]{phillips2016robust} for detailed discussions. \end{rem} \begin{rem}[Empirical Implications of the m.d.s.]
+In empirical finance, the m.d.s.~assumption is commonly imposed on the error term, especially when testing asset return predictability \citep{zhu2014predictive,kostakis2015robust}.
+It indicates that the dependent variable (financial asset return) is not predictable if the null hypothesis of zero regression coefficients is not rejected, which aligns with the Efficient Market Hypothesis.
+In macroeconomic applications, the high dimensional covariates with different degrees of persistence alleviate the concern of variable omission, which makes the m.d.s.~assumption plausible.\footnote{Mild model misspecification with \emph{approximate sparsity }can be accommodated by our framework; see \citet{belloni2012sparse} and \citet[Remark 1]{mei2022lasso}.} \end{rem} \begin{rem}[Conditional Heteroskedasticity] It is possible to extend our methodology and theoretical results to conditional heteroskedastic errors.
+Under low dimensional predictive regressions, \citet[Theorem 1]{kostakis2015robust} show that the homoskedastic-only standard error of the IVX estimator is robust to conditional heteroskedastic error terms when the regressor of interest is persistent.
 We conjecture that this result applies to XDlasso, and the expression of our standard error (\ref{eq:s.e.}) is robust to conditional heteroskedasticity in our two empirical applications, where each predictor of interest is persistent.
-A complete theory for conditional heteroskedasticity in high dimensional predictive regression will deserve a standalone paper for future research. \end{rem} Second, \citet{mei2022lasso} assumed the innovations follow linear processes, and imposed the mixing condition and the lower bounded long run variances through the coefficients in the linear process.
+Simulation results in Tables B.5 and B.6 provide supportive evidence on the conjecture.
+In Appendix B.3, we also consider a heteroskedasticity-robust standard error (B.5), and verify its validity by simulations.
+A complete theory of conditional heteroskedasticity in high dimensional predictive regression deserves a standalone paper for future research. \end{rem} Second, MS24 assume the innovations follow linear processes, and impose the mixing condition and the lower bounded long run variances through the coefficients in the linear process.
 In contrast, our Assumption \ref{assu:alpha} does not assume any specific form of the linear process for $u_{t}$ and $\varepsilon_{t}$, but directly imposes the exponentially decaying rate for the mixing coefficient and the lower bound of the long run variances.